Rosemary Barkett: Florida Supreme Court

 After nearly a decade in private practice, Barkett was appointed as a state circuit court judge in 1979 by Governor Bob Graham.
 She advanced to higher judicial offices, as the Chief Judge of the Fifteenth Judicial Circuit of the State of Florida and as an Appellate Judge on the Fourth District Court of Appeal of the State of Florida in 1984.
 The following year she was appointed by Governor Graham to the Florida Supreme Court, the first woman to serve in this position.
 In 1992 she was chosen by her colleagues to become the state's first woman chief justice.

 As Florida's first female Supreme Court Justice, her appointment highlighted a number of gender-bias issues within the institution.
 Prior to her appointment, the floor where justices' chambers were located in the Supreme Court Building had only two restrooms, one marked "Justices," the other marked "Ladies."
 In addition to that change, her tenure ended the use of the title "Mr. Justice."
 Barkett was to be called "Madam Justice Barkett," which she felt was inappropriate because she was not married and "did not qualify for the other definition of Madam."
 Instead she requested to be addressed simply as "Justice Barkett."
 The other justices followed suit and dropped "Mr." from their titles.

 To remain on the state Supreme Court, Barkett survived a rancorous merit retention election in 1992, receiving a favorable vote of 61 percent.
-During that battle, organizations such as the National Rifle Association and Florida Right to Life developed negative advertising campaigns.
+During that battle, organizations such as the National Rifle Association of America and Florida Right to Life developed negative advertising campaigns.